 The federal pay systems that are applicable to our Federal Civil Service/Technician job advertisements are the General Schedule (GS) and the Federal Wage System (FWS), where the Wage Grade (WG) pay schedules are located.

-Federal Technicians may choose to be covered under the Federal Employees Health Benefits (FEHB) program.
+Federal Technicians/NG Title 5 may choose to be covered under the Federal Employees Health Benefits (FEHB) program.

-EBIS is an automated, secure, self-service Web application, controlled by te Army Benefits Center. https://www.abc.army.mil , that will allow you to make health insurance, life insurance, Thrift Savings Plan contribution elections, military deposits, review general and personal benefits information, and calculate retirement estimates using a computer.
-IVRS is an automated self-service program you will access from a touch-tone telephone system: Toll Free: 877-276-9287
+The GRB Platform is an automated, secure, self-service Web application, controlled by the Army Benefits Center - Civilian (ABC-C), that will allow you to make Health Insurance, Life Insurance, Thrift Savings Plan contribution elections, Military Deposits, review general and personal benefits information, and calculate retirement estimates using a computer.
+Call them directly at: 877-276-9287